Did You Actually Buy a September Issue?

 Still, the September fashion issues ring in the busiest time of the year for Casa Magazines, followed by the arrival of the March editions.
 Tyler Mitchell, the 23-year-old who shot Beyoncé for Vogue’s current September cover — making him the first black photographer ever to so — came in recently to buy copies for his family.
 He shared a photo on his own Instagram Stories, which is the kind of content Casa Magazines allows.

-Magazine staffers often visit the shop — including Vogue’s André Leon Talley and Anna Wintour herself — but this year Mohammed has noticed a significant number of new and diverse contributors in print.
+Magazine staffers often visit the shop, including Vogue’s André Leon Talley, but this year Mohammed has noticed a significant number of new contributors in print.
 Currently there are almost more people of color on the September 2018 issue covers than there were in 2017 and 2015 combined, percentage wise, according to a Fashionista diversity survey.
 There’s been a shift internationally as well: Tracee Ellis Ross covered Elle Canada; Slick Woods posed several months pregnant for Elle UK; and Rihanna notably covered Edward Enninful’s first September Vogue UK issue.

 It was an exciting summer.
 But despite these current strides, and the buzz they generated online, Mohammed says print is still in danger.
 “We are feeling a difference, but nothing is happening practically,” he said of sales.
 Of course, Casa Magazines is just one store, and its sales cannot speak for an entire industry’s performance.
 But Mohammed’s words aren’t surprising.
 “Technology is good, but business-wise, I don’t know what we’ll do in the future,” he said.